ronakupadhyaya/SQL/day2/normalize.md

 1. What's the relationship between those entities?

     Each comment belongs to a single user.
     Each single user can have many comments.
-We can picture this relationship:
+We can picture this relationship liek so:
-    as:

     ![User comment entity relationship](img/usercomment.png)